cmhelmer/cmhelmer.github.io/_pages/about.md

 # About

-C. M. Helmer works abroad as a web developer, student and Christian missionary.
+C. M. Helmer works abroad as a web developer, student teacher and Christian missionary.

 Personal writings on past websites are on this site as <a href="#browse">collections</a>.